wcpines/chappy/asapp_chat_backend.md

 - **Create User**

-Takes a username and password and creates a new user in a persisted data store.
+Takes a user_name and password and creates a new user in a persisted data store.

 - **Send Message**